Act 1: Set-up

 Physics Introduction: Calculating motor torque

-There are two ways for calculating motor torque.
-The first is laid out in this paper[hyperlink] from Rice.
+We found two ways for calculating motor torque over the course of our investigation.
+The first is laid out in this paper from Rice.

-If we fix our conductor around a rotating axis at a distance [r] from the center of rotation we can generate a torque due to the magnetic field.
+If we fix our conductor around a rotating axis at a distance from the center of rotation we can generate a torque due to the magnetic field.

-For calculating maximum torque of the motor we assume that we’re generating a field that’s perpendicular to the magnetic field so theta is set to zero.
+For calculating maximum torque of the motor we assume that we’re generating a field that’s perpendicular to the magnetic field so is set to zero.

 Using these two terms we can then calculate the motor torque by using the following equation, which multiples the specific loading values with the surface area of the rotor.